MasseyHacks/masseyhacks-tutorials/intro-to-android/README-v2.md

 ii. `layout_marginTop` - change this to `20dp`.
 This controls how far from the top of the screen the text will be placed. iii. `layout_marginLeft` - change this to `20dp`.
 This controls how far from the left of the screen the text will be placed.

 Now we're going to do the same thing for the *weather type* of that day.
-Click and drag another `Large TextView` widget and place it directly underneath the first textview, and change it's text to `Light snow` and it's id to `tvWeather`.
-Change it's `textSize` to `36sp`, it's `layout_marginBottom` to `20dp`, and its `layout_marginLeft` to `20dp`.
+Click and drag another `Large TextView` widget and place it directly underneath the first `TextView`, and change its text to `Light snow` and it's id to `tvWeather`.
+Change its `textSize` to `36sp`, it's `layout_marginBottom` to `20dp`, and its `layout_marginLeft` to `20dp`.
 Since we're going to be using this layout as a single element in a list, the `layout_marginBottom` will determine the *next element* in the list.

 Really what these `layout_margin` properties are specifying is the distance from the surrounding objects.